graphext/cuery/actors/assign_topics/.actor/README.md

 The actor expects:

-1. **Dataset ID**: An Apify dataset containing keyword SERP data
+1. **Dataset**: ID of an Apify dataset containing keyword SERP data, or a URL of a Parquet file
 2. **Topic Hierarchy**: A JSON object defining topics and subtopics for classification
 3. **Configuration**: Options for text columns, extra context columns, and AI model selection

 ### Required Input Fields

-- `dataset_id`: The ID of the dataset containing keyword SERP data
+- `dataset`: ID of an Apify dataset containing keyword SERP data, or a URL of a Parquet file
 - `topics`: JSON object with topic hierarchy (main topics as keys, subtopics as arrays)

 ### Optional Input Fields